- Fall 2019: March 1, 2019

 The major is “Curriculum and Instruction”.
 If you are choosing an online program, you must select the “Distance Education” option on the Apply Texas Website.
 Otherwise, you will not be coded as an online student.

-A non-refundable $65 application fee for domestic applicants and $90 application fee for international applicants.
+A non-refundable $65 application fee for domestic applicants and $90 application fee for international applicants is required.
 The application fee may be paid by check, money order or approved credit card.
 Applicants who wish to pay by credit card may do so as part of the online application.
 If you are unable to pay the fee online, you may call the Graduate Admissions Office at 979-845-1060.

 2. SUBMIT OFFICIAL TRANSCRIPTS AND RECORDS